Adiaslow/EEG-Pipeline-Python/README.md

 ### Current Status
 - Rewriting script with high modularity.
-- Working on inverser operator.
+- Working on inverse operator.

 - **On hold until I figure out an EEGLAB IC Label-like solution for ICA.**
 (03/08/2022 looks like an IC_Label port is on the way!! https://github.com/jacobf18/iclabel-python)